-Under the provisions of GASB No. 39, the College includes the Roxbury Community College Foundation in its financial statements as a separate component unit.
-The Foundation is a nonprofit organization whose primary purpose is to raises funds and holds them exclusively for the benefit of the College.
+Under the provisions of GASB No. 39, RCC includes the Roxbury Community College Foundation in its financial statements as a separate component unit.
+The Foundation is a nonprofit organization whose primary purpose is to raise funds and hold them exclusively for the benefit of the College.
 Its financial position and activity are reported in a separate column.
 No consolidating or eliminating entries are to be used in this presentation for transactions between the Foundation and the College.